zhoumiaosen/Self_Drive_Car_Tensorflow_AI/README.md

 ## Overview

-This project focuses on developing a line-following robot car using OpenCV, powered by a Raspberry Pi 4 B and controlled via an Adeept Motor Hat V2.
-The robot, based on the Adeept 2-wheel robot car, will autonomously follow a line by processing visual input, employing motor control, and integrating line detection and tracking.
-This endeavor serves as a foundational step towards creating a fully functional AI-driven autonomous robot car.
+This project focuses on developing end to end fully functional AI-driven autonomous robot car.
+The project is base on

 ## Project Structure
 ```plaintext